Joseph's Son

-Joseph's Son (Meiteilon: Josephki Macha) is a Manipuri film released in 2023.
+Joseph's Son (Meiteilon: Joseph ki Macha) is a Manipuri film released in 2023.
 It is based on a true story and features Rewben Mashangva.
 The film was directed by Haobam Paban Kumar and produced by the National Film Development Corporation Limited, with Oli Pictures as a co-producer.
 The screenplay was written by Sudhir Naoroibam, a Sahitya Akademi Award winner, alongside Haobam.
-It is based on Sudhir Naoroibam's short story with the same title.

 The film premiered at the 25th Shanghai International Film Festival in June 2023, where it was the only Indian film among 11 which competed for the Golden Goblet Award.

+The film was listed by Firstpost as one of five Manipuri films to watch in 2026.

 Synopsis

 Joseph's Son follows the story of Joseph, a highlander caught in the midst of ethnic clashes as he searches for his missing son.
 The film portrays Joseph's escalating fear and anxiety as he grapples with the turmoil of ongoing conflict and his personal concerns.
 David, Joseph's son, is a dedicated footballer who has not returned home.
 His absence prompts his mother to persuade Joseph to undertake the search for him.
 After exhausting all avenues with David's friends and finding no leads, Joseph turns to the police for assistance.
 They inform him that a body in the Imphal morgue may belong to David, and that he needs to verify the identity of the body in person.
 Despite his reservations and the daunting nature of the journey, Joseph reluctantly embarks on the long and arduous trip to Imphal.
 The film delves into Joseph's emotional and physical challenges as he confronts the possibility of a tragic outcome while navigating the chaos surrounding him.